The Ultimate Guide to Pets + Diffusers

 A Few Other Tails Of Caution

 As we begin to wind down our guide, it’s important to touch on a few final, albeit important, bits of information that can keep your pets safe and sound.
-Any species of pregnant or nurse animal should avoid the diffusing of essentials oils.
+Any species of pregnant or nurse animal should avoid the diffusing of essential oils.
 Additionally, young animals should avoid essential oils.

 6 Quick Tips For Diffusing Around Animals